-Whether it is a red sock, blue jeans or a batik blouse, sometimes clothing dye is not stable and will fade on other clothes.
+Whether it is a red sock, blue jeans, or a batik blouse, sometimes clothing dye is not stable and will bled or transfer onto other clothes.
 If you've ever worn blue jeans that haven't been washed, you may find that your underwear is blue; that's dye transfer.
-The same thing can happen when brightly colored paper like construction paper or sticky notes get left in a pocket and go through the washer.
-Learn what to do.